Kinds of types in Scala, part 3: embedding some more info in a type

 val surname = tag[Surname]("Smith") // String @@ Surname

-This @@ construct takes 2 types: our initial type, one of which we provide a value, and another type called tag, which will serve as a way of making a newly created type unique.
-We can always demand a type String with Tagged[Name] (or String @@ Name if you prefer) - the fact that String is final is checked only during class declaration and the mismatch between String with Tagged[Name] could only be found in runtime.
+This @@ construct takes two types: our initial type (for which we provide a value) and another type called a tag, which will serve as a way of making a newly created type unique.
+We can always demand a type String with Tagged[Name] (or String @@ Name if you prefer) - the fact that String is final is checked only during class declaration and the mismatch between String with Tagged[Name] could only be found at runtime.

 Meanwhile, the only methods we will have declared will be methods from String - which our value surely is.
 JVM will never have an opportunity to complain, so as long as compiler is OK about it, it will work.
 It appears, that .asInstanceOf[String @@ Name] is enough to silence it.

-To provide a standard solution to the mentioned problem Scala came up with value types.
-It is basically a class extending AnyVal with one val member.
+To provide a standard solution to the mentioned problem, Scala came up with value types.
+A value type is basically a class extending AnyVal with one val member.

 // for convenience people prefer to use case classes for it